-A typical week for a flight surgeon is an ambulatory setting where you're seeing patients depending on what based your stationed at as an active duty flight surgeon.
-In some bases, you see dependents (the family members of the active duty member) while in others, you see retirees.
-So the types of patients you're seeing vary but you're seeing normal clinical stuff.
+A typical week for a flight surgeon is an ambulatory setting where you're seeing patients, depending on what base your stationed at, as an active duty flight surgeon.
+In some bases, you see dependents (the family members of the active duty member).
+While in others, you see retirees.
+So, the types of patients you're seeing vary but you're seeing normal clinical stuff.

 You're seeing a lot of occupational health visits.
-When a pilot comes in for their annual flight physical exam, it's an occupational physical where you check their vision, hearing, and other things making sure their healthy.
-But a lot of them are occupational-based which means making sure they meet the qualifications for continued flying.
-If seeing dependents and retirees, flight surgeons are basically a family practice physician so family members are treated for normal aches, pains, and colds, etc.
+When a pilot comes in for their annual flight physical exam, it's an occupational physical where you check their vision, hearing, and other things making sure they are healthy.
+But a lot of them are occupational-based, which means making sure they meet the qualifications for continued flying.
+If seeing dependents and retirees, flight surgeons are basically a family practice physician.
+So family members are treated for normal aches, pains, and colds, etc.

-Depending on where you're at, 50% is seeing patients and another 50% is hanging out with air crew and building rapport, doing “shop visits.”
-As a flight surgeon, you're an occupational health physician so if your base has airplanes and you're visiting the flying squadron to make sure things look good there and the facilities are clean.
+Depending on where you're at, 50% of your time is seeing patients and another 50% is hanging out with air crew and building rapport, doing “shop visits.”
+As a flight surgeon, you're an occupational health physician.
+So if your base has airplanes and you're visiting the flying squadron to make sure things look good there and the facilities are clean.
 You go to the maintenance squadron and make sure people working on the airplanes are keeping a clean environment and not working with lead-based paint and bring it into their offices and where they eat.
 You're simply making sure the base stays healthy.
-So you're basically outside of the clinic a lot of times and interacting with the rest of the base population which keeps things varied and you get a lot of diversity.
+You're outside of the clinic a lot of the time and interacting with the rest of the base population, which keeps things varied and you get a lot of diversity.

 When you go to site visits, it's like carrying a clipboard with a checklist like making sure they keep separate wipes for their masks or have separate sinks for different things.
-So a lot of the things are structured that way while some of it is just using your intuition and question-asking skills.
-Usually, you go out with a team consisting of public health or bio environmental engineering while you're focused on the health side So it's a very collaborative team-based approach.
+A lot of the things are structured that way, while some of it is just using your intuition and question-asking skills.
+Usually, you go out with a team consisting of public health or bio environmental engineering while you're focused on the health side.
+It's a very collaborative team-based approach.

 [23:16] Flight Surgeon as a General Practitioner

-50% of the time, a flight surgeon is basically a practitioner except of the military.
-Also, a large majority of flight surgeons are general practitioners which means they're only internship-trained.
-This is the way the Air Force gets flight surgeons wherein a lot of them are fresh out of their internship.
+50% of the time, a flight surgeon is basically a practitioner, except in the military.
+Also, a large majority of flight surgeons are general practitioners, which means they're only internship-trained.
+This is the way the Air Force gets flight surgeons, a lot of them are fresh out of their internship.
 There are also a lot of flight surgeons with residency training, like OB/GYN, Orthopedics, Family Medicine, or Internal Medicine.
 You can actually have any specialty and be a flight surgeon if you choose to.
-And if you have specialty training and become a flight surgeon, you have to go through all the aerospace medicine training before becoming a flight surgeon because it's unique and different.
+And if you have specialty training and become a flight surgeon, you have to go through all the aerospace medicine training before becoming a flight surgeon, because it's unique and different.

 Aerospace medicine is a subspecialty available to everyone in the military.
 They usually need flight surgeons so there are several physicians that jump ship from their specialty and subspecialty and come over to the aerospace medicine world.